hombreperro45/docs/docs/library/3d_engine.md

 ## Extensions

+*Content that can be loaded by the 3D Engine core have the following file extensions.*

 png|jpg|mtl|obj

-## BIOS

-The 3D Engine core does not feature BIOS use.

 ## Features